bobf/orchestration/README.md

 A _Rake_ task is provided to generate the following files:

-* `Makefile` - provides easy access to all _Orchestration_ utilities.
+* `Makefile` - provides easy access to all _HomeflowOrchestration_ utilities.
-* `.gitignore` - ensures any unwanted files created by _Orchestration_ do not clutter your project's version control system.
+* `.gitignore` - ensures any unwanted files created by _HomeflowOrchestration_ do not clutter your project's version control system.
 * `docker/Dockerfile` - a ready-to-use _Docker_ build script which should need minimal (if any) modification to build your _Rails_ project.
 * `docker-compose.yml` - a custom-made set of services to allow you to run your application's dependencies locally.